 Here’s a list of the best funny Halloween books for kids of all ages.
 The list is sorted by age and grade level for easy reference.
 As a veteran elementary school teacher, now a school librarian, I know how popular “creepy” books are with kids.
 These books are fun to read at Halloween and during the rest of the year as well.
 Looking for the perfect Halloween books to read to the kids in your life?
 From Halloween picture books to chapter books, this list has a wide variety.
+Some are new for 2022 and others are classics.
 Have a good time perusing this list of the best funny Halloween books for kids of all ages.
 (Adults will enjoy them too!)

 How This List Was Compiled

 After skimming through group discussion posts from my fellow librarians and wading through piles of books, as I have for blog posts about holiday books, Thanksgiving books, technology books, and first day of school books, I now have a list of the best Halloween picture books to recommend.
 Enjoy these as Halloween read-alouds with even your youngest listeners.
 This list includes Halloween books that are more funny than scary, and are especially entertaining when read with a flashlight.
 Not wishing to give any child nightmares, the books on this list are filled with humor as well as some delightful shivers.